verbit-ai/verbit-streaming-python-sdk/README.md

 ## Purpose

+This package is the reference implementation for Verbit's Streaming API.

-This package is a client SDK for streaming media to, and getting responses from Verbit's Speech Recognition services, via a standard WebSocket connection.
+It is a client SDK for streaming media to, and getting responses from Verbit's Speech Recognition services, via a standard WebSocket connection.

 You can use it as-is (see installation instructions below), or use it as a Python implementation example, and implement the client yourself.

 ## Documentation

 See our [API docs](https://www.XXXX.ai/docs) for more information about the API and more python examples.

 ## Installation